 It’s important to complete and submit the form before your college’s FAFSA priority date because financial aid is awarded on a first-come, first-served basis.
 If you don’t know your college’s priority date, contact the school’s financial aid office.

 Note: The FAFSA application opens on October 1.
-Students can now complete the FAFSA early using their parents tax information from the previous year.
+Students complete the FAFSA using their parents tax information from the previous year.

 Follow these steps to complete the FAFSA

 Step 1: Create your Federal Student Aid ID (FSA ID)

 Both the student and one parent will need to create a FSA ID.
 Go to: http://fsaid.ed.gov.
 The FSA ID is a username and password that you create to access the FAFSA and federal student loan sites.
 You and your parent will need a personal email address, do not use your school email.
 You will also need your SS#, birthdate, and address.
 Keep track of this ID as you will use it each year while in college.